Artificial Grass Quotes

 Artificial Grass on Concrete Isometric

-Is Concrete Suitable for Artificial Grass Underlay?
+Is Concrete a Suitable Surface for Synthetic Turf Underlay?

 Not all ground will be ready to have artificial grass laid on top of it.
 Concrete can be damaged over time with cracks, fissures and can be unlevel.
 Sometimes these can be fixed before you can proceed to lay a fake lawn, but other times the repair work could be too extensive to be worth fixing and a replacement job will be needed before artificial grass underlay will be effective.